mwiedemeyer/SPDeployment/npm/README.md

 * Environment : Any string to define an environment
 * Name : Any string to define a name for this site.
 Must be unique.
 * Url : The target site url
 * (optional) Username : The username or an empty string.
-If it is empty, `spd` will look for `spdeployment.credentials.json` or prompt for it .
+If it is empty, `spd` will look for `spdeployment.credentials.json`, then in the environment variable `spdeployment:username` or finally prompt for it .
 * (optional) Password : The password or an empty string.
-If it is empty, `spd` will look for `spdeployment.credentials.json` or prompt for it.
+If it is empty, `spd` will look for `spdeployment.credentials.json`, then in the environment variable `spdeployment:password` or finally prompt for it .
 * Files : An array containing
     * the local source folder (with escaped \\)
     * the remote destination folder (in url format with /)